 My solution is a cut paste substitute that is much less expensive and as easy to obtain as going to any hardware store.
 It is called duct sealant and is used in construction and home repair.
 If you were to look around your home, the most likely place to see it 'in action' is where electrical lines or A/C lines enter the building.
 It is stiff, slightly tacky putty that never gets hard and lasts just as long as cut paste from Japan.
 Other cut paste subs as regular modeling clay, school glue and mud.

-Bonsai tool or personal care implement?
+implement?
 You make the call. |

 Never pass up free wire.
 You’ll have to buy some wire, of